 Opposition to the act appeared quickly across India, including through public letters signed by more than 1,400 writers, scholars, and scientists.
-Numerous political figures and parties have denounced the act; Sonia Gandhi, president of the opposition Congress Party, accused the Modi government of creating an atmosphere of religious tension to forward its political interests.
-The chief ministers of Chhattisgarh, Kerala, Madhya Pradesh, Punjab, West Bengal, and the National Capital Territory of Delhi have said they will not implement the CAA, calling it "unconstitutional."
-A Home Affairs Ministry spokesman said that state governments have no powers to refuse implementation.
+Numerous political figures and parties denounced the act; Sonia Gandhi, president of the opposition Congress Party, accused the Modi government of creating an atmosphere of religious tension to forward its political interests.
+The chief ministers of Chhattisgarh, Delhi, Kerala, Madhya Pradesh, Punjab, and West Bengal said they would not implement the CAA, calling it "unconstitutional."
+A Home Affairs Ministry spokesman countered that state governments have no powers to refuse implementation.

-Violent protests broke out in the northeastern states of Assam and Tripura a day after the bill's enactment, spurring the federal government to deploy thousands of troops, impose a curfew, and cut off internet and mobile phone service in much of Assam.
-(Opposition in Assam is driven in large part by a perception that the CAA will nullify provisions of the Assam Accord of 1985, which set March 1971 as the cut-off date for "legal" migration.
-Indigenous groups in several northeastern states abutting Bangladesh fear that naturalizing large numbers of Bengali immigrants will alter the region's culture and demographics, and threaten access to education, jobs, and government subsidies.
+Violent protests broke out in the northeastern states of Assam and Tripura a day after the bill's enactment, spurring the federal government to deploy thousands of troops, impose a curfew, and cut off communications in much of Assam.
+(Opposition in Assam is driven in large part by a perception that the CAA will nullify provisions of the Assam Accord of 1985, which set March 1971 as the cutoff date for "legal" migration.
+Indigenous groups in several states abutting Bangladesh fear that naturalizing large numbers of Bengali immigrants will alter the region's culture and demographics, and threaten access to education, jobs, and government subsidies.
 The government sought to address these concerns by exempting certain tribal areas of six northeastern states from the CAA's provisions.)